drrobotk/drrobotk.github.io/_posts/2022-08-20-SSH-GCP-via-firewall.md

 date: 2022-08-20
 last-updated: 2022-08-31
 ---
-Sometimes firewalls refuse to allow SSH connections entirely.
-In such cases, we can establish a SSH connection via HTTPS or IAP.
+This post describes how to connect to a GCP VM instance via SSH behind a firewall.
+There are two options: SSH over HTTPS or SSH over IAP.
+The first option is the easiest to set up.
+The second option is more secure, but it requires more steps to set up.
 ## Method 1: SSH over HTTPS
 In this method, we will explain how you can make a SSH connection over the HTTPS port.
 Most firewall rules should allow this, but some proxy servers may interfere.